 For LGBTQ+ Community

-While the Swiss are known for following rules they are also incredibly open-minded and kind.
-It is a great place for LGBTQ+ to travel to.
+While the Swiss are known for following rules, they are also incredibly open-minded and kind.
+It is a great place for LGBTQ+ travelers.
 Even more stuffy cities like Zurich have become very open and friendly to the LGBTQ community over the last few decades.

-There are lots of gay bars in the cities and Switzerland was way ahead of the curve with regard to LGBTQ+ legislation with it being legal since 1946.
+There are lots of gay bars in the cities, and Switzerland has been way ahead of the curve with regard to LGBTQ+ legislation, with it being legal since 1946.

-Overall, LGBTQ+ travelers will feel and be incredibly safe in Switzerland.
+Overall, LGBTQ+ travelers will feel incredibly safe in Switzerland.

 Public Transport

-The Swiss Public Transport system is like no other when it comes to efficiency.
-You won’t have to wait for more than a few minutes between transfer connections and they are always on time.
+The Swiss Public Transport system is like no other in terms of efficiency.
+You won’t have to wait more than a few minutes between transfer connections, and they are always on time.

-It is also incredibly safe to use the transport system whether you are on a train, bus, tram, or funicular.
+It is also incredibly safe to use the transport system, whether on a train, bus, tram, or funicular.
 Even overnight trains are incredibly safe.

 The only safety concern when using public transportation is during rush hour at busy stations.
-This is when pickpockets will operate so be sure to keep your valuables close so you don’t have to worry.
+This is when pickpockets will operate, so keep your valuables close so you don’t have to worry.

-There has also been an increase in luggage theft on trains of late.
-Especially around places like Geneva Airport.
-And although I have never seen it happen, or had any friends affected, it has become more of an issue.
+There has also been an increase in luggage theft on trains recently, especially around places like Geneva Airport.
+Although I have never seen it happen or had any friends affected, it has become more of an issue.

-So, my advice to you is to always keep your luggage under the seat or between the seats next to you (where it is visible).
+So, I advise you to always keep your luggage under the seat or between the seats next to you (where it is visible).
 Don’t store anything valuable in your suitcase.
 And keep your hand luggage and backpack right in front of you on any train you travel on.
 And if you want to nap while traveling on the train (as I do sometimes), and you are alone, put your legs through the straps of your pack to lock it to yourself.
 Or carry a short bike lock with you :>

 Driving in Switzerland